Skip to main content

 Post-Decision Motions for Conditions and Restrictions

-After a decision is appealed or called for review, Enforcement may file a motion with the Hearing Officer to impose certain conditions or restrictions on the activities of Respondent during the appeal or review.
+After a decision is appealed or called for review, Enforcement may file a motion with OHO seeking to impose certain conditions or restrictions on the activities of Respondent during the appeal or review.
 See Rule 9285.

 After service of the notice of appeal or call for review, Enforcement has 10 days to file a motion for the imposition of conditions or restrictions on Respondent pending appeal or review.
 The motion must specify the conditions and restrictions that Enforcement wants imposed and explain why they are reasonably necessary to prevent customer harm.
-The Respondent must respond within 10 days after service of the motion, unless otherwise ordered by the Hearing Officer.
+Enforcement files the motion through the OHO Docket Portal.
+The Respondent must respond through the OHO Docket Portal within 10 days after service of the motion, unless otherwise ordered by the Hearing Officer.

-Within 10 days of service of such a written ruling, a Respondent may file a motion with a NAC Review Subcommittee to modify or remove the conditions or restrictions.
+Within 10 days of service of such a written ruling, a Respondent may file a motion for expedited review with a NAC Review Subcommittee to modify or remove the conditions or restrictions.
+The motion must be filed with the NAC Review Subcommittee in Portable Document Format (PDF) by emailing it to [email protected].
+The Respondent must also provide a copy of the motion to Enforcement and OHO through the OHO Docket Portal.
+Please review Rule 9285(b) carefully for other requirements regarding a motion for expedited review.